quintel/documentation/docs/main/heat-built-environment.md

 **Hourly demand** is determined by the combination of annual heat demand and a housing/building category specific heat demand curve.
 The annual heat demand for water heating is considered separately from that of space heating.
 The heat demand curve is then applied to convert the annual demand to hourly demand profiles.
 This results in the following hourly demand profiles:
 * **Buildings**: one heat demand profile for buildings;
 * **Households water heating**: one water heating demand profile for households;
-* **Households space heating**: for each housing type (apartments / terraced / semi-detached / detached), the ETM contains a demand profile for high, medium and low levels of insulation.
+* **Households space heating**: for each residence type (apartments / terraced / semi-detached / detached), the ETM contains a demand profile for high, medium and low levels of insulation.
 These are matched with build year categories as follows:
     * _high insulation_: 'new' and '2005-present' residences;
     * _medium insulation_: '1965-1984' and '1985-2004' residences
     * _low insulation_: '1945-1964' and 'before 1945' residences.